CoronaNetDataScience/corona_tscs/README.md

 validate all of it.
 If you find an error in the data, please file an issue on this Github page.**

+The format of the data is in country-day-policy record (`record_id`) format.
+Some entries are marked as `New Entry` in the `entry_type` field for when a policy of that type was first implemented in the country.
+Later updates to those policies are marked as updates in `entry_type`.
+To see how policies are connected, look at the `policy_id` field for all policies from the first entry through updates for a given country/province/city.
+If an entry was corrected after initial data collection, it will read corrected in the `entry_type` field (the original incorrect data has already been replaced with the corrected data).

 1.  **`data/CoronaNet/coronanet_release.csv`** This file contains
     variables from the CoronaNet government response project, representing national and sub-national policy event data from more